blowekamp/SimpleITK-Notebook-Answers/Readme.md

 ## Setting Up a Python Environment

-It is recommended to setup a separate Python virtual environment to run through these notebooks.
+It is recommended to setup a separate Python virtual environment to run through these notebooks as a tutorial.

 Under the best of circumstances (tested on OSX 10.9, 10.8, 10.7, RH6, Ubuntu 12) this environment can be setup with the following: